-December might be looking pretty bleak right now thanks to that dreaded tier 3 announcement, but nothing’s stopping us from getting into the festive spirit.
+Nothing gets us into the festive spirit quite like a Christmas film and luckily for Netflix subscribers there’s plenty to choose as you curl up on the sofa on a winter’s day or evening.
 From new classics to hidden gems, we’ve rounded up the best Christmas films on Netflix to help you get into the merry mood this Christmastime.

-An instant hit with Netflix users, Kurt Russell stars as Santa Claus in The Christmas Chronicles – a heartwarming film which follows young girl Kate and her brother Teddy as they hatch a plan to catch Santa on camera.
+An instant hit with Netflix users, Kurt Russell stars as Santa Claus in The Christmas Chronicles – a heart-warming film that follows young girl Kate and her brother Teddy as they hatch a plan to catch Santa on camera.
 Naturally, the plan goes awry, and they end up on quite the journey as Santa travels the globe to deliver all of his presents.
 Streaming now.

 One of a few fantastic Christmas films starring Vanessa Hudgens (which we’ll get onto a bit later…), The Princess Switch not only features one Hudgens, but two, in a double-act comedy full of festive vibes.
 The film follows a normal girl from Chicago who travels to another country for a baking competition, where she meets a Duchess who looks exactly like her.
 Available to stream now.